 - Allow the coffee to drip through.
 After repeating #3 and #4 until you have used all 500ml or 16.5 fluid ounces of hot water, allow the water to drip through the coffee and the filter.
 This should take no more than 45 seconds for all of the coffee to have dripped through into the bottom of the Chemex coffee brewer.

 Step Five: The Final Steps

 - Dispose of the coffee grounds and filter.
-Once your coffee has fully dripped through, bundle up the corners of the coffee filter and remove from the brewer.
+Once your coffee has fully dripped through, bundle up the corners of the coffee filter and remove it from the brewer.
 You can simply toss these in the trash or use them for compost in your garden!

 - Swirl your brewer.
 Before serving, hold your Chemex by the cuff or the handle and give your brewer a good swirl.
 This will bring all of your flavors in the brew together before you serve and enjoy the coffee!

-Want to automate your Chemex pour over with the Chemex Ottomatic coffee maker?
+Want to automate your Chemex pour-over with the Chemex Ottomatic coffee maker?

 What makes the Chemex Coffee Maker good?

 Chemex is an all-around great brew method that is both an industry standard and a home brewer favorite.
 This brewing method gives you a clear and concise brew highlighting your coffee’s best qualities.